 From Florence to San Gimignano by car

-To get out of Firenze, take the Autostrada del Sole A1 (tollway), direction Rome for a few km/miles.
+To get out of Firenze, take the Autostrada del Sole A1 (tollway), in the direction of Rome for a few km/miles.
 Exit to Firenze Impruneta and take the Superstrada (freeway), direction Siena.
 Get off to Poggibonsi Nord and then drive along secondary roads to arrive at the destination (11 km, 7 miles).